meilisearch/documentation/reference/features/search_parameters.md

 **Expected value**: an array of <clientGlossary word="attribute" label="attributes" /> or `["*"]`
 **Default value**: `null`

-Highlights matching query terms in the specified attributes by enclosing them in `<em>` tags. `attributesToHighlight` highlights matches in fields containing strings, numeric values, arrays, and objects.
+Highlights matching query terms in the specified attributes by enclosing them in `<em>` tags. `attributesToHighlight` only works on values of the following types: string, number, array, object.

 When this parameter is set, returned documents include a `_formatted` object containing the highlighted terms.